nataliya_rodenko - stock.adobe.c

-Keeping your hardware and software systems up to date is a constant challenge for IT shops, both large and small.
+Keeping your hardware and software systems up to date is a constant challenge for IT departments, both large and small.
 Not just from a maintenance and patching perspective, but in terms of ensuring these systems are equipped to cope with everything the business has to throw it at.

-And failing to do so can leave organisations with legacy technology environments that are difficult to scale, costly to upgrade, and make it difficult for the businesses running them to keep up with their competitors.
+Failing to do so can leave organisations with legacy technology environments that are difficult to scale, costly to upgrade, and make it difficult for the businesses running them to keep up with their competitors.

 And this is where the concept of “evergreening IT” comes in, which – in short – is geared towards helping IT departments continuously upgrade and iterate their systems in such a way that they never go out of date, so they avoid the costs and issues associated with running a legacy IT estate.